 People we met said the further you drive the bigger shells you collect.
 So, this is what we did.

-The shells were in so many different sizes, shapes and colors.
+The shells were in so many different sizes, shapes and colours.
 But the most important thing was that they were huge, up to a big mango size or small watermelon.
 Can you imagine that?

 80 Mile Beach Fishing